pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What Would Your Fantasy Spring Break Be Like?

 ## Summer
-* What Are You Looking Forward to This Summer?
+* What are you looking forward to this summer?
-* What Would Your Ideal Summer Camp Be Like?
+* What would your ideal summer camp be like?
-* What Are Your Favorite Summer Hangouts? e.g. forests, pool, park, beach, mountains, Cafe
+* What are your favorite summer hangouts?
+E.G. Forests, pool, park, beach, mountains, cafe
-* What's Your Favorite Summer Food?
+* What's your favorite summer food?
-* What Is Your Favorite Summer Movie?
+* What is your favorite summer movie?
-* What's on Your Summer Reading List?
+* What's on your summer reading list?
-* Do You Have a Summer Job?
+* Do you have a summer job?
-* Do You Choose Summer Activities to Look Good on Applications?
+* Do you choose summer activities to look good on applications?
-* What Are the Best Things You Did This Summer?
+* What are the best things you did this summer?
-* How Can People Make the Most of Long Holiday Weekends?
+* how can people make the most of long holiday weekends?
-* What's Your Sunday Routine?
+* What's your sunday routine?
 * What are your thoughts on camping?